Meet our team

 Ratings: Commercial Pilot, Multi-engine, Instrument Rating, Flight Instructor, Instrument Flight Instructor.
 “My license says English Proficient, but my Senior English teacher, Lynda McKee, might take exception to that.”

 Charlie learned to fly in college, and has been an avid pilot ever since.
 As the Cessna Sales Team Authorized Representative for most of Ohio, Kentucky and West Virginia, Charlie has visited every public-use airport in the sales territory, “including the expansive 12,000 ft runways of Columbus Rickenbacker (KLCK) and the 24 ft. wide, dogleg right, one way in/same way out, Mallory Airport (WV12) in Charleston.”
-Charlie is a co-owner of a Piper Cherokee, but his most memorable flight was in a rented Skyhawk over the active Kilauea Volcano in Hawaii.
+His most memorable flight was in a rented Skyhawk over the active Kilauea Volcano in Hawaii.

 Ratings: Airline Transport Pilot, Cessna Citation Type Rating, Boeing 727 SIC Qualification, Flight Instructor, Instrument Flight Instructor, Advanced Ground Instructor, Master Flight Instructor